-Week 10 (April 3, 5): Looking forward: Prospects for conflict and peace in the Taiwan Strait.
+Week 11 (November 4, 6): Looking forward: Prospects for conflict and peace in the Taiwan Strait

-After 8 years of détente that began in 2008, relations in the Taiwan Strait have again become tense.
 How stable is the Taiwan Strait likely to be in the years ahead?
 Is military conflict a real possibility?
+Why does China care so much about the Taiwan issue?
 Is US support for Taiwan likely to persist into the future?